VeritasVault-ai/vv/src/vv.Domain/Docs/Domains/Core/Guidelines.md

 * **Cross-Module Consistency:** Ensure event sourcing, versioning, and replay logic are consistent across modules—mismatches are a root cause of historic blockchain bugs.
 * **Gas/Economic Attack Surface:** Dynamic fee logic must be stress-tested for edge cases; static policies are a DoS vector.
-* **Incident Drill Frequency:** Rollback and circuit breaker drills aren’t ceremonial—test after every upgrade and on a schedule.
+* **Incident Drill Frequency:** Rollback and circuit breaker drills aren't ceremonial—test after every upgrade and on a schedule.
 * **Chain Splits and Reorgs:** Never assume canonical history.
 Always check, snapshot, and be ready to revert on reorg or fork.
 * **Interface Stability:** Avoid breaking changes; use deprecation/version bump policy and adapters for new logic.
 * **Validator Liveness:** Redundancy is non-optional.
 Any validator downtime must not block core protocol liveness or safety.
 * **External Integration:** All oracle, bridge, and off-chain integrations must have their own event sourcing and audit, not just on-chain record.
+* **Financial Data Consistency:** Ensure data consistency across time-series storage, especially during high volatility periods or market disruptions.
+* **Model Computation Failover:** Implement graceful degradation paths for when financial model computations cannot complete in expected time frames.
+* **Financial Data Recovery:** Time-series financial data must have reliable recovery mechanisms with point-in-time restore capabilities.

 ---

 ## 4. Common Pitfalls & How to Avoid Them

-* **Silent State Mutations:** If a mutation isn’t event-logged, it will cause audit/rollback failure.
+* **Silent State Mutations:** If a mutation isn't event-logged, it will cause audit/rollback failure.
 Make this an auto-failing test in CI.
 * **Non-Replayable Upgrades:** Skipping replay/rollback drills after upgrades often results in unfixable liveness or audit failures in prod.
 * **Ad Hoc Circuit Breakers:** Hardcoded or ad hoc pause logic leads to stuck chains or bypassed security.
 Always implement modular, testable circuit breakers.
 * **Single-Source Randomness:** Using only one VRF or entropy source makes you a sitting duck for manipulation.
 Always aggregate sources and proofs.
 * **Complacency on Cross-Chain:** Hardcoding assumptions for one L1/L2 kills future migration and upgrade flexibility—always abstract.
 * **Poor Documentation Discipline:** Untracked interface or contract changes make forensic audit and rollback impossible.
 Enforce doc/version hygiene in process.
 * **Insufficient Monitoring:** No alerts = slow detection of catastrophic failures.
 Mandate on-call and automated monitoring for every critical metric.
+* **Time-Series Data Gaps:** Missing data points in financial time-series can lead to model failures or incorrect risk assessments.
+Implement robust validation and gap detection.
+* **Unbounded Computation:** Financial models without explicit resource limits can exhaust system resources.
+Always implement timeouts and circuit breakers.
+* **Financial Model Data Skew:** Time skew in financial data can lead to erroneous model outputs.
+Ensure consistent timestamps and time zone handling.

 ---